watertap-org/watertap/docs/technical_reference/property_models/mc_aq_sol.rst

    * sets H2O as the solvent;
    * supports multiple solute components including ions and neutral molecules;
    * supports only liquid phase;
-   * uses molar flow rate (in mol/s), temperature and pressure as the initial state variables;
+   * uses temperature, pressure, and either molar flowrate (mol/s) or mass flowrate (kg/s) as state variables;
    * does not support dynamics.

 Sets